📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 July ⭐ Best

-School hols = busy but magical.
-Whale watching peak.
-Noosa Food & Wine Festival.
+School holidays = busy but magical.
+Whale watching peaks.
+Noosa Food and Wine Festival.
+Clearest days of the year.

 August ⭐ Best

 Best overall month.
-Whale calves appear.
-Wildflowers inland.
-Low humidity, clear skies.
+Whale calves appear on the southward migration.
+Wildflowers peak inland.
+Low humidity, low crowds.
+Perfect.

 September Great